Shivanikanodia/AI-Powered-Talent-Intelligence-System/README.md

 ### Parsing

-`ai_parse_document` converts PDFs into structured JSON while preserving layout.
+`ai_parse_document` converts PDFs into un-structured Semi-JSON while preserving layout.
 Each resume is broken into smaller blocks called elements.

 Each element represents a piece of the resume and contains: